LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Introduction

-While the HLPs generated by LLMs are already plausible at first glance, they still lack a fundamental aspect of embodied agents --- \textit{physical grounding}; \ie, the generated HLP needs to be grounded to the environment the agent is in. \autoref{fig:intro} demonstrates two common types of planning errors due to lack of grounding: 1) \textit{Object mismatch} ($t=20$): an object is denoted as \fl{garbage can} in the environment but the human user refers to it as \nl{recycle bin.} 2) \textit{Unattainable plans} ($t=5$): the HLP requires finding a potato, but the only potato in the environment is stored in a closed fridge; the agent will wander endlessly as a result.
-We propose a novel \textit{grounded re-planning} algorithm to empower \OurMethod with physical grounding.
+While the HLPs generated by LLMs are already plausible at first glance, they still lack a fundamental aspect of embodied agents --- \textit{physical grounding}; \ie, the generated HLP needs to be grounded to the environment the agent is in.
+Previous approaches~\cite{saycan2022arxiv, singh2022progprompt, huang2022prompt} train a separate model that translates the LLM plans to the grounded admissible actions.
+However, this is possible under the assumption that the LLM plan can be matched to a reasonable admissible action.
+If the LLM plans are not contained in the list of admissible action, which is the case in the diverse environments, this creates an undetermined behavior for those agents.
+To overcome this problem, we propose a novel \textit{grounded re-planning} algorithm to empower \OurMethod with physical grounding.
 Specifically, as an agent is executing the initial HLP, whenever it has taken too many steps to reach the current subgoal or has made too many failed attempts, we dynamically prompt the LLM again to generate a new continuation of the partial HLP that has been completed at that point.
-For grounding, we add the list of objects perceived in the environment so far into the prompt as a simple but effective description of the current environment.
-For the example in~\autoref{fig:intro}, at $t=5$, the agent is taking too long to find a potato.
+For grounding, we add the list of objects perceived in the environment so far into the prompt as a simple but effective description of the current environment. \autoref{fig:intro} demonstrates how our grounded re-planning algorithm can help the agent overcome a plan that is unattainable.
+For the example at $t=5$, the agent is taking too long to find a potato.
 It re-prompts the LLM with the object \fl{fridge} observed in the environment, and \OurMethod generates a new HLP from scratch (because no subgoal has been completed so far) that directs the agent to look for a potato in the fridge.
-This is feasible because LLMs may have the commonsense knowledge that food like potatoes is often stored in a fridge, but we need to inform the LLM that there exists a fridge in the current environment.
-As another example, at $t=20$, the agent cannot find the required \nl{recycle bin} but has seen a \fl{garbage can}. \OurMethod generates a new continuation of the already-completed partial HLP that grounds \nl{recycle bin} to \fl{garbage can} in the current environment.
+By introducing a way to incorporate feedback from the environment, we aim to create a \textit{closed-loop} between the environment and the LLMs where LLMs can dynamically adapt the generated high-level plans to the environment.